mrdunker/RTL_Workshop_VSD/README.md

 **Submodule Level Synthesis**<br />
 Why is this done?
 1. When we have multiple instantiations of the same module we prefer the submodule level by synthesis.
-2. We might also want to use the divide and concur procedure,divide up the circuit to get best possible design at top level.
+2. We might also want to use the divide and concur procedure, divide up the circuit to get the best possible design at the top level.

 We need to make a small change in the synth command in yosys: